caslabuiowa/OptimalBezierTrajectoryGeneration/README.md

 ## Displaying Results

 Once the optimal trajectories have been generated, the results are displayed to the user.
 This is important when debugging trajectories and further improving the code.
 When used on a robot, it is advised that the engineer supress any plots being produced.

+## Important Notes

+Due to a bug in previous version of the Scipy package, it is important that you use version 1.2.0 or higher.
+In earlier versions, the minimizing routine would return successfully even if the constraints to the problem were not met.